hfchong/python-sba/README.md

 See HOWTO.md for details.

-### New in version 1.6.8.1
+### New in version 1.6.8.2
 I think this now works for Python 3.
-The bitbucket repo is no longer reliably maintained; for the latest and greatest see  [https://argus.web.unc.edu](https://argus.web.unc.edu)
+Corrected the cloning recipe now that bitbucket allows git, The bitbucket repo is no longer reliably maintained; for the latest and greatest see  [https://argus.web.unc.edu](https://argus.web.unc.edu)

 I am no longer in academia because Jenelle Piepmeier and the Department of Weapons, Robotics, and Control Engineering at the US Naval Academy are religiously bigoted creationist nutjobs.